New to DSA Chorus

-Below are the guidelines for all students who need to do a placement assessment for a DSA Chorus class for the 2018-2019 school year.
+Below are the guidelines for all students who would like to join the DSA Chorus and are not currently enrolled in a DSA chorus class.
+Students need to do a placement assessment for a DSA Chorus class for the 2019-2020 school year.

 Please review the information carefully.

 -Students will be led through a vocalization similar to a daily choral warm-up.
 This will include:

 -Vocal scales and arpeggios.
 Vowel assessment.
 Range assessment.
 Overall vocal tone assessment.
 Posture tutorial and assessment.

 -Students will be asked to chant and sing note patterns that they have never seen before.

 -Rhythm Syllables: Student will be asked to chant a variety of note patterns, using numbers, rhythm syllables (TaKaDiMi), or by clapping.
 Solfege Syllables: Student will be asked to sing an eight measure note pattern; using solfeggio syllables (DO, RE, MI, FA, SO, LA, TI, DO).
 If student is able to use Kodaly hand signs while doing so, this is preferred.

 -Students must choose ONE of the songs below, Agnus Dei or Laudamus Te.